KuroganeToyama/blog/src/content/blog/2025-07-23-madoka-magica.md

 On a personal note, I'm a yuri fan.
 A huge one.
 I'm also a fan of emotional stories.
 A huge one.
 And this series just ticked all the boxes for me.
 I like this series.
 I adore this series.
 You could call me obsessed or even insane and you still wouldn't be far off.

-Another thing that is often overlooked in movies in general. *Music*
+Another thing that is often overlooked in movies in general. *Music*.

 One does not simply understimate the impact that soundtracks bring to a movie.